A (Los Angeles Railway): History

 Los Angeles Railway rerouted many lines on May 9, 1920, assigning them letter designations the following year.
-The A line ran along Adams; Normandie Avenue; 24th; Hoover; Burlington; 16th; Hill; 1st; Spring; North Main; Sunset; North Broadway; Lincoln Park Avenue; looping back via Nort Main to Plaza; thence to west terminal over above route.
+The A line ran along Adams; Normandie Avenue; 24th; Hoover; Burlington; 16th; Hill; 1st; Spring; North Main; Sunset; North Broadway; Lincoln Park Avenue; looping back via North Main to Plaza; thence to west terminal over above route.
 In 1924, the lines was split in two and was given numeric designations.
 The 2 West Adams and North Main Street Line operated on those streets as well as a portion of the former C Griffith and Griffin Avenue Line.
 The 3 West Adams and Lincoln Park Line also ran on Main Street.
 In 1926, the A-2 was rerouted to Griffin Park.
 The two routes were recombined in 1930 as a single A line.